Drive sales on autopilot with ecommerce-focused featuresSee Features

 - Canva.com – ready-made designs for social media, postcards, banners, etc.

-The Feb 14 have not to be all “candy and kisses”.
 You can offer your subscribers to treat themselves, their dogs, and other beloved ones.
-An interesting fact is that Americans spend more than $700 million on Valentine’s Day gifts for their pets.
-So the gift ideas for the four-legged friends should be also considered.
+As I mentioned above, Americans spend almost $700 million on Valentine’s Day gifts for their pets.

-Try to create a buzz about your brand.
 Invite your customers to tweet or share photos on Instagram with your products and your special #hashtag.
-As an incentive you can announce about the contest, that one of the tweet authors will get a prize.
+As an incentive, you can make an announcement about your contest where one of those who retweeted you will get a prize.